JBOhge/Minigame-App/README.txt

-Minigame App created in a group, I was created the backend code only
+Minigame App created in a group, I was responsible for creating the backend code only